 Catholic Advocacy Day

 Delegates from every diocese in California gather in Sacramento every year for Catholic Advocacy Day.
 After learning about the issues in their own dioceses, they meet with their elected representatives to be a voice for life and dignity at the state Capitol.
-This year, on April 25, they will be advocating on several bills important to all Californians.
+This year, delegates focused on bills important to children.
 Many will also bring local issues of importance to their diocese to the attention of lawmakers.

 “We left with a sense of support and being heard,” said Armando Cervantes, a delegate to Catholic Advocacy Day from the Diocese of Orange.